-If convicted, you’ll usually receive a rather large fine.
+If convicted, you’ll usually receive a relatively large fine.
 The actual amount can vary by jurisdiction, and sometimes depends on how fast you were going.
-In general however, the fine is usually around $350.
+In general, you should expect to pay around $350-$500.

-However, while the general trend is towards lower fines, the maximum fine of $2,500 is not unheard of, especially for repeat reckless drivers.
+However, while the general trend is towards lower fines, the maximum fine of $2,500 is not unheard of.
+This is especially true for repeat offenders.

-Additionally, if the court finds you guilty of reckless driving they will place between one and six demerit points on your license.
-These points will normally remain on your license for two years, and can have severe consequences.
+Additionally, if a Virginia court finds you guilty of reckless driving the DMV will place six demerit points on your license.
+These points will normally remain on your license for two years.

-For example, if a reckless driving conviction puts you over eight points in one year, or twelve points within two years, you can lose your license.
+For example, if a reckless driving conviction puts you over eight points in one year, or twelve points within two years, you will lose your license.
 While it’s possible to reinstate your license, doing so can cost a lot of money, and can take several months to pull off.

-Even if your conviction doesn’t bring you above the maximum points, the judge can decide to suspend your license anyway.
-Judges typically do this in cases related to DUI or extreme negligence.
-However, it’s rare for a judge to go out of their way to suspend your license if you were only speeding.
+Even if your conviction doesn’t bring you above the DMV’s point limit, a judge can still decide to suspend your license anyway.
+Judges typically do this for DUI convictions, repeat reckless driving offenders, and in instances of extreme negligence.

 In addition to the penalties above, you may face up to one year of jail time for a reckless driving conviction.
-However, most first-time offenders can argue their way out of jail time.
+However, most first-time offenders can avoid jail by instead performing community service.

-Typically, judges will assign jail time to repeat reckless drivers, racers, or those going over 95 mph.
-The final decision, however, falls to the judge presiding over your case.
+Typically, judges will assign jail time to repeat offenders, racers, and those going over 95 mph.
+As with license suspension, the final decision falls to the judge presiding over your case.

 Penalties for Out-of-State Drivers

-The biggest difference for out-of-state drivers is that your state’s DMV might place a different point total on your license than what would normally be assigned in Virginia.
+One other thing to note as an out-of-state driver is that your state’s DMV might place a different point total on your license than what would normally be assigned in Virginia.